Bertolotti's Syndrome

 Diagnosing Bertolotti's Syndrome

 Since Bertolotti’s Syndrome is often misdiagnosed, it is important to rule out the other causes of back pain to include pain related to the lumbar disc, pain related to the lumbar facet joints and degenerative disc disease, and even pain related to the sacroiliac joint.
 During your initial consultation you will undergo a thorough health history and comprehensive physical exam.
-Your spine specialist may require specific diagnostic imaging or diagnostic injections to rule out these other pain generators and locate the source of pain or dysfunction.
+Your spine specialist may require specific diagnostic imaging or other diagnostics to rule out these other pain generators and locate the source of pain or dysfunction.

 Treatment Options